Abolitionism: United States

 In the 1850s in the fifteen states constituting the American South, slavery was legally established.
 While it was fading away in the cities as well as in the border states, it remained strong in plantation areas that grew cotton for export, or sugar, tobacco, or hemp.
-According to the 1860 United States Census, the slave population in the United States had grown to four million.
+According to the 1860 United States census, the slave population in the United States had grown to four million.
 American abolitionism was based in the North, although there were anti-abolitionist riots in several cities.
 In the South abolitionism was illegal, and abolitionist publications, like The Liberator, could not be sent to Southern post offices.
 Amos Dresser, a white alumnus of Lane Theological Seminary, was publicly whipped in Nashville, Tennessee, for possessing abolitionist publications.
+In addition, laws were passed to further repress slaves.
+These laws included anti-literacy laws and anti-gathering laws.
+The anti-gathering laws were applied to religious gatherings of free blacks and slaves.
+These laws, passed around the 1820–1850 period, were blamed in the South on Northern abolitionists.
+As one slaveowner wrote, "I can tell you.
+It was the abolition agitation.
+If the slave is not allowed to read his bible, the sin rests upon the abolitionists; for they stand prepared to furnish him with a key to it, which would make it, not a book of hope, and love, and peace, but of despair, hatred and blood; which would convert the reader, not into a Christian, but a demon. [...]
+Allow our slaves to read your writings, stimulating them to cut our throats!
+Can you believe us to be such unspeakable fools?"

 Abolitionism in the United States became a popular expression of moralism, operating in tandem with other social reform efforts, such as the temperance movement, and much more problematically, the women's suffrage movement.

 The white abolitionist movement in the North was led by social reformers, especially William Lloyd Garrison (founder of the American Anti-Slavery Society) and writers Wendell Phillips, John Greenleaf Whittier, and Harriet Beecher Stowe.
-Black activists included former slaves such as Frederick Douglass; and free blacks such as the brothers Charles Henry Langston and John Mercer Langston, who helped found the Ohio Anti-Slavery Society.
+Black activists included former slaves such as Frederick Douglass and free blacks such as the brothers Charles Henry Langston and John Mercer Langston, who helped found the Ohio Anti-Slavery Society.
 Some abolitionists said that slavery was criminal and a sin; they also criticized slave owners of using black women as concubines and taking sexual advantage of them.